Russian sabotage operations in Europe: Attribution and Russian tactics

 European security agencies attribute the sabotage campaign primarily to units of the Russian military intelligence agency GRU, in particular GRU Unit 29155, specialised in sabotage and other clandestine operations in Europe.
 Investigations in Poland, Lithuania, Czechia, Germany, and the UK, with Europol support, showed a pattern according to which the perpetrators are usually not Russian nationals or official operatives, but rather hired proxies recruited from third countries, including immigrants, petty criminals, or individuals with cybercrime (cracking) skills.
 The recruitment is typically via encrypted online platforms, and recruitees are often unaware that they are effectively working for the Russian state.
 The recruitees are paid in cryptocurrencies or via untraceable methods, and instructed to carry out tasks such as starting fires, planting dummy bombs, or cutting cables.
 According to European intelligence officials, the Russian officers directing this campaign remain on Russian or Belarusian territory and communicate through layers of cutouts to maintain plausible deniability.

 The campaign attributed to the GRU is decentralized.
 Rather than a single large operation, it consists of dozens of low-level attacks across different countries, making it hard to conclusively attribute each event.
-Based on evidence including surveillance of financial flows, decrypted communications, and captured agents' testimonies, several governments publicly accused Russian authorities of the campagin.
+Based on evidence including surveillance of financial flows, decrypted communications, and captured agents' testimonies, several governments publicly accused Russian authorities of the campaign.
 During 2023–24, Polish and Lithuanian authorities openly accused the GRU of specific sabotage acts, the UK proscribed the Wagner Group as a terrorist organization, and NATO began sharing intelligence on what it called "Russia's shadow warfare" in member states.
 Intelligence assessments view the objectives of the campaign as primarily psychological and political: to spread a sense of insecurity among the European public, to strain governments with emergency responses, and to signal that Russia can retaliate unconventionally against countries arming Ukraine.

 Most confirmed sabotage incidents avoided large-scale casualties or irreversible damage to strategic assets that could be seen as an overt act of war.
 Some plots suggested potential escalation: in mid-2024, Western intelligence reportedly foiled a Russian plan to send letter bombs or explosive parcels to targets in the United States via Europe.
 If the plans had been executed, it could have caused civilian airliner disasters – a step that alarmed Western officials.
 US authorities unofficially warned Russian authorities against such high-casualty terror attacks, and the plot was aborted.
 A similar plan was suspected in mid-2025.
 Investigations found packages containing incendiaries routed via EU hubs and the UK.
 Officials suspected a Russian-led test of air-cargo routes.
 Arrests and extraditions were made in several states.

 NATO officials stated that the foiled plan to assassinate the CEO of Rheinmetall in 2024 was part of a broader sabotage campaign.